May 11, 2026

 Hello World!

-Well, Hello then!
+Well, hello then!

 Everything has a starting point! this blog too!
-Here I will commit myself to writing! this blog is just an excuse!
+Here I will commit myself to writing!
+This blog is just an excuse!
 Yup, an excuse for a good cause!

 I would be talking and writing about different stuff!
-I am still determining what! but let's wait and see what happens!
+I am still determining what!
+But let's wait and see what happens!